ducakar/openzone/README.md

   accesses to the freed memory very likely to result in an error or a crash.
   `OFF` by default.

-- `OZ_SIMD_MATH`: Enable SIMD-specific implementation (SSE1 & ARM NEON) of linear algebra classes
+- `OZ_SIMD`: Enable SIMD-specific implementation (SSE1 & ARM NEON) of linear algebra classes (Vec3,
-  (Vec3, Vec4, Point, Plane, Quat, Mat3, Mat4).
-Currently it yields ~15% worse performance than the
-  generic implementation since `Vec3` and `Point` become longer (4 floats v.
+  Vec4, Point, Plane, Quat, Mat3, Mat4).
+Currently it yields ~15% worse performance than the generic implementation since `Vec3` and `Point` become longer (4 floats v.
 3 floats) and there are plenty of accesses to vector components in the code, as it hasn't been written with SIMD in mind.
   `OFF` by default.

 - `OZ_DYNAMICS`: Build complete OpenZone Dynamics Library (ozDynamics).
 Requires ODE (Open Dynamics